 And on the third, I used a stencil and some silver paint to decorate a balsa strip that had been painted brown.
 A few silver beads complete the look.

 The possibilities are endless.
 Just go with what feels right for you.

 Once you’re happy with the look, flip the decorated balsa strips over and glue the magnetic tape all the way across.
 The magnetic tape I used had a sticky backing, which wasn’t sticky at all, so I glued them down.

 That’s it.
 Those easy DIY frames are ready.
 Simply align the top of your picture on one of the magnetified strips and then add a second strip on top of the first.
 Do the same at the bottom of the picture.
-To hang just tie a piece of twine around the top.
+To hang the frames just tie some twine around the top.

 Don’t you just love that old camera?
 I found the black and white print at the Graphics Fairy and grungi-fied it a little.
 You can download the free printable here.
 If you don’t have any twine then ribbon will work too………

 And since the frames don’t even take 1/2 hour to make, you can play around and let those creative juices go wild 😉